-- 3.23(a) Kenya SME Limited - 3.23(b) Financial statements

-3.23(c) For the year ended 31st December 2018

-2. Basis of preparation and summary of significant accounting policies (continued)

-Financial liabilities

-11.13 11.14 Financial liabilities are initially recognised at the transaction price (less transaction costs).
+3.23(a) 3.23(b) 3.23(c) Kenya SME Limited Financial statements For the year ended 31st December 2025 NOTES (CONTINUED) 2.
+Basis of preparation and summary of significant accounting policies (continued) Financial liabilities 11.13 11.14 Financial liabilities are initially recognised at the transaction price (less transaction costs).
 Trade payables are obligations on the basis of normal credit terms and do not bear interest.
 Interest bearing liabilities are subsequently measured at amortised cost using the effective interest method.

-Employee benefits - post-employment benefit obligations

-28.19 The liability for post-employment benefit obligations relates to terminal gratuities.
+Employee benefits - post-employment benefit obligations 28.19 28.41(a) The liability for post-employment benefit obligations relates to terminal gratuities.
 All full-time staff, excluding directors, are covered by the programme.
 Employees who resign or retire after completing at least years of service are entitled to days pay for each completed year of service.
 The Company does not fund this obligation in advance.

-The Company's obligations, both vested and unvested, to pay terminal gratuities to employees are recognised based on employees' service up to the reporting date and their salaries at that date.
+28.41(c) 28.24 The Company's obligations, both vested and unvested, to pay terminal gratuities to employees are recognised based on employees' service up to the reporting date and their salaries at that date.
 The net change in the obligation is recognised in profit or loss.
 The Company and the employees also contribute to the National Social Security Fund (NSSF), a national defined contribution scheme.
 Contributions are determined by local statute and the Company's contributions are charged to profit or loss in the year to which they relate.

-Provision for warranty obligations

-All goods sold by the Company are warranted to be free of manufacturing defects for a period of one year.
+Provision for warranty obligations All goods sold by the Company are warranted to be free of manufacturing defects for a period of one year.
 Goods are repaired or replaced at the Company's option.
 When revenue is recognised, a provision is made for the estimated cost of the warranty obligation.

-3. Judgements and key sources of estimation uncertainty
+3. Judgements and key sources of estimation uncertainty 8.6 No significant judgements have had to be made by the directors in preparing these financial statements.
+8.7 The directors have, however, had to make key assumptions regarding the recoverable amount of impaired trade receivables.
+The recoverable amount of such receivables at the end of the reporting period has been estimated at KSh

-- 8.6 No significant judgements have had to be made by the directors in preparing these financial statements. - 8.7 The directors have, however, had to make key assumptions regarding the recoverable amount of impaired trade receivables.
-The recoverable amount of such receivables at the end of the reporting period has been estimated at KSh - 8.7 Estimates made in determining the warranty provision are based on past experience and may change based on the actual cost of fulfilling the warranties.
+8.7 The directors have, however, had to make key assumptions regarding the recoverable amount of impaired trade receivables.
+The recoverable amount of such receivables at the end of the reporting period has been estimated at KSh 8.7 Estimates made in determining the warranty provision are based on past experience and may change based on the actual cost of fulfilling the warranties.